 - Board Member, Little Folks School, Washington, DC (2010-2016)

-- Panelist, “Secondary Actor Liability Under State Securities Statutes,” at the ABA National Legal Malpractice Conference (September 2017)
+- “Secondary Actor Liability Under State Securities Statutes,” ABA National Legal Malpractice Conference, Panelist (September 2017)

-- Presenter, “The Nuts & Bolts of Government Investigations,” CLE Presentation to in-house counsel (August 2017)
+- “The Nuts & Bolts of Government Investigations,” CLE Presentation (August 2017)

-- Moderator, “Current Issues in Criminal Justice Reform,” at the SDA Attorneys’ Conference (October 2016)
+- “Current Issues in Criminal Justice Reform,” Moderator, SDA Attorneys’ Conference (October 2016)